LLNL/Silo/docs/globals.md

   Arg name | Description
   :---|:---
-  `enable` | Flag to indicate if friendly names should be turned on (non-zero value) or off (zero).
+  `dbfile` | The file for which HDF5 friendly names property should be set `enable` | Flag to indicate if friendly names should be turned on (non-zero value) or off (zero).

 * **Returned value:**